particle-iot/app-notes/AN007-Tower-Info/README.md

 It can also be used with a Boron LTE to find information about the LTE Cat M1 tower you're connected to (but not neighboring towers).

+The files for this application note can be found in the [Github repository](https://github.com/particle-iot/app-notes/tree/master/AN007-Tower-Info) for this project.

 ### The Tower Scanner

 The tower scanner can only do scanning for nearby towers on a Boron 2G/3G.
 Tower scan will only see 2G/3G towers.
 It should be able to see other GSM carriers, even ones the SIM cannot connect to, but cannot see non-GSM carriers like Verizon and Sprint in the United States.